PatrickBaus/PID-CPP/README.md

 ```c
    const uint32_t compute(uint32_t input);
 ```
-This function is the PID routine, that calculates the output based on the input and previous inputs.
-It needs to be called it in regular intervals.
+This function is the PID routine.
+It calculates the output based on the input and previous inputs.
+It needs to be called in regular intervals.
 In contrast to other libraries, this is not handled internally, because it gives more flexibility to the user.

 ___Arguments___
 * `value` [unsigned long] : The sensor input